sarfata/kbox-firmware/README.md

 ## Changelog

+ * 2025 11 09
+   * Updated dependencies to make the project buildable again with modern versions of platformio
  * 2018 09 07 - v1.3.6
    * Force ESP board definition to generic module w 1MB flash to avoid build error.